H3LL0U/ijssalon_basis/README.md

 # ijssalon_basis
-Basisproject voor Project IJssalon - NHA(Opleiding)
+Basic project for Project IJssalon - NHA(Opleiding) Mostly wasn't made by me.
+It was a part of my study(NHA)
-Het meestendeels niet door mij gemaakt!